Aam Olas EpisodesCasesSocial Issues

 • Four fatalities were reported in Shangla

-• Dozens were injured across affected districts
+• Dozens were injured across the affected districts

 In Swat alone, multiple bodies were recovered from rivers and streams in areas including Gwalerai, Aghal, Durushkhela, Kalakot, and Chamanlalai.
 In Gwalerai Union Council, a house roof collapse reportedly killed seven members of a single family.

 By mid-2022, floods had caused over 250 deaths in KP and destroyed more than 19,000 homes.
+The Swat floods are part of a recurring cycle.
+Pashtun communities face natural disasters and governance failure simultaneously, with little relief from either.

 Infrastructure Damage in Swat

-Floodwaters swept away:
+Floodwaters swept away the following:

 • 24 bridges